Civil Rights Protection

 Title VI Complaint Procedure

-Any person who believes she or he has been discriminated against by the Plumas County Public Works Department on the basis of race, color, or national origin may file a Title VI complaint by completing and submitting the agency’s Title VI Complaint Form to the Director of the Public Works Department at the following address:
+Any person who believes she or he has been discriminated against by the Plumas County Public Works Department based on race, color, or national origin may file a Title VI complaint by completing and submitting the agency’s Title VI Complaint Form to the Director of the Public Works Department at the following address:

 Plumas County Department of Public Works